DPP denies 'knowingly false' answer, losing objectivity in Lehrmann case

 Earlier, Ms Longbottom suggested to Mr Drumgold the matter of Mr Lehrmann had been "extraordinary".

-"It was not extraordinary in my sense," Mr Drumgold told the inquiry, describing the case as similar, from an evidentiary point of view, to many others he had prosecuted during his 20-year legal career.
+"It was not extraordinary in my sense," Mr Drumgold told the inquiry, describing the case as similar, from an evidentiary point of view, to many others he had prosecuted in the past.

 However, he acknowledged the high-profile nature of the case had taken it outside the ordinary.